zhong-j-yu/rekex/doc/UsersGuide.md

 It's understood that the source grammar is refactored with more symbols introduced to maintain the one-to-one correspondence between symbols and datatypes.

-All datatypes must be `public`.
-Any Java type can be chosen to represent a symbol, including primitive types.

 ## Grammar Rules

 Every grammar symbol is associated with exactly one grammar *rule*,